HQarroum/awesome-iot/README.md

 Near field communication (NFC) is the set of protocols that enable electronic devices to establish radio communication with each other by touching the devices together, or bringing them into proximity to a distance of typically 10cm or less. - [Wikipedia](https://en.wikipedia.org/wiki/Near_field_communication)

 ### <img width="50" src="https://opcfoundation.org/wp-content/themes/opc/images/logo.jpg"/>- [OPCUA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture)
-OPC-UA is a not only a protocol for industrial automation but also a technology that allows semantic description and object modeling of industrial environment.
+OPC-UA is a not only a protocol for industrial automation but also a technology that allows semantic description and object modelling of industrial environment.
 [Wikipedia](https://en.wikipedia.org/wiki/OPC_Unified_Architecture)